Sc1l3nt/Jira-Nhom-14/README.md

 [YouTube]()

-This is a small Jira project that aims to learn, test and evaluate the ability during the learning process at [CyberSoft](https://cybersoft.edu.vn).
+This is a small Jira project that aims to learn, test and evaluate the ability during the learning process at [CyberSoft Academy](https://cybersoft.edu.vn).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>